Rapteon/full-stack-open/part1/unicafe/README.md

-# Exercise 1.9
+# Exercise 1.10

-Conditional rendering of Statistics component.
+Created StatisticsLine component for
+rendering each statistic on a separate line.